ng-Classic/ng-classic/aio/content/guide/doc-github-tasks.md

 ### Creating a working branch

-In `ng-classic/ng-classic`, the `main` branch contains all the changes that have been made to the Angular Classicproject since it began to get it to where it is today.
+In `ng-classic/ng-classic`, the `main` branch contains all the changes that have been made to the Angular Classic project since it began to get it to where it is today.
 The list of commits in the `main` branch have all been reviewed and tested.

 When you update the documentation, you might need to make several changes before have exactly what you want.